maibananna/Course_Project/Course_Project/Code_Book/README.md

 ##You should create one R script called run_analysis.R that does the following.

--Merges the training and the test sets to create one data set.
+- Merges the training and the test sets to create one data set.
--Extracts only the measurements on the mean and standard deviation for each measurement.
+- Extracts only the measurements on the mean and standard deviation for each measurement.
--Uses descriptive activity names to name the activities in the data set -Appropriately label the data set with descriptive activity names.
+- Uses descriptive activity names to name the activities in the data set
+- Appropriately label the data set with descriptive activity names.
--Create a second, independent tidy data set with the average of each variable for each unique combination of activity and subject.
+- Create a second, independent tidy data set with the average of each variable for each unique combination of activity and subject.

 #What you will find in this repository

--CodeBook.md: information about raw and tidy data set and elaboration made to transform them -README.md: this file
+- CodeBook.md: information about raw and tidy data set and elaboration made to transform them
+- README.md: this file
--run_analysis.R: R script to transform raw data set in a tidy one
+- run_analysis.R: R script to transform raw data set in a tidy one